protontypes/open-sustainable-technology/README.md

 - [hpxml](https://github.com/hpxmlwg/hpxml) - Home Performance XML is a data transfer standard for the home performance industry.
 - [HPXML to Home Energy Score Translator](https://github.com/NREL/hescore-hpxml) - This translator script takes an HPXML file or directory of files as an input and generates HEScore inputs from it.
 - [LoadProfileGenerator](https://github.com/FZJ-IEK3-VSA/LoadProfileGenerator) - Program for generating load curves for residential consumers.
-Agentbased and extremly detailed
+Agentbased and extremly detailed.
 - [The-building-data-genome-project](https://github.com/buds-lab/the-building-data-genome-project) - A collection of non-residential buildings for performance analysis and algorithm benchmarking.
 - [VOLTTRON](https://github.com/VOLTTRON/volttron) - The platform provides services for collecting and storing data from buildings and devices and provides an environment for developing applications which interact with that data.
 - [EnergyPlus](https://github.com/NREL/EnergyPlus) -  is a whole building energy simulation program that engineers, architects, and researchers use to model both energy consumption and water use in buildings.